How to Make Your Dogs Toys Last Longer

 What happens when you give your dog a new toy?
-If you’ve got a tough and determined chewer on your hands I’ll bet the toy is usually destroyed within 5 minutes.
+If you’ve got a tough and determined chewer on your hands I’ll bet the toy is destroyed within minutes.

 How to Make Your Dogs Toys Last Longer

-I’ve had Laika for 3 years and if there’s one thing I can guarantee it’s that if a toy it’s made of plush it will be destroyed instantly.
-After picking up more plush animal body parts and stuffing than I’d like to admit I finally decided to switch strategies.
+I’ve had my dog for 3 years now, and if there’s one thing I can guarantee it’s that if a toy it’s made of plush it will be destroyed instantly.
+After picking up more stuffed animal body parts and stuffing than I’d like to admit I finally decided to switch strategies.

-Oddly enough I do miss her little moments of blissful destruction; but I just don’t do plush toys anymore.
+Oddly enough I do miss her little moments of blissful destruction; but I just don’t do buy toys anymore.
 Now I stick to durable toys (mostly made of rubber), and I keep them fun and interesting by playing with them myself and making them interactive.

 By choosing the right toys and limiting your dogs access to them you can prevent them from being destroyed in minutes.
 Here’s some tips on making your dog toys last longer.

 Be Realistic About The Dog Toys You’re Choosing

 Some dogs will chew anything to shreds, while others are extremely gentle.
 If you’ve got a chewer on your hands avoid stuffed toys.
 I know they’re fun for dogs, and I know you can usually find some in the bargain bin for $2; but is it really worth it?
 Why buy a toy you know won’t last when you can just play a game of tug with a toy you already own.

 I’ve yet to meet a plush that lasts more than 5 minutes against a determined dog.
 Chewers tend to destroy plastic toys almost as easily.
 Unfortunately most interactive treat toys you aren’t that durable either.
 We love our Kong Wobbler, but I won’t leave Laika alone with it because I know it won’t hold up to her chewing.
 After she’s done getting all her treats out of it I put it away.